adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 ### Graph Data Attributes

 Cytoscape.js supports a network-level ``data`` section in the JSON file specifying name-value pairs describing the graph.
 In this section, GraphSpace gives users the freedom to include any attributes such as ``name``, ``title``, ``description``, and ``tags`` that best characterize the network.
 GraphSpace displays the ``name`` attribute to identify networks in the list that a user can access and in the list that match search results.
-When the user accesses a specific network, GraphSpace displays the ``title`` above the layout of the graph and the content of the ``description`` attribute in the tab called ``Graph Information``.
+When the user accesses a specific network, GraphSpace displays the ``title`` above the layout of the graph and the content of the ``description`` attribute in the tab called [Graph Information](/Viewing_Graphs.html#graph-information-tab).
 The Graph Information tab for an individual network displays all its attributes and their values.

-Graph also allows the users to search for networks with specific attribute values as described [here]().
+Graph also allows the users to search for networks with specific attribute values as described [here](/Searching_Graphs.html#query-semantics).
 Cytoscape supports `Graph Data Attributes` for both import and export.
 The `Graph Data Attributes` are mapped to the Cytoscape network table for a network on import.

 Please refer to the [list of graph data attributes treated specially by GraphSpace](#graph-data-attributes-attributes-treated-specially-by-graphspace) to make the best use of GraphSpace's features.